marianosimone/diy-projects/standing_desk/README.md

 ## Process

-My first attempt worked just fine, but was kind of ugly:
+My first attempt worked just fine, but was kind of ugly.
+4 soda cans and some books allowed me to try out the concept and adjust the height until I got it right:

 ![first desk](desk_01.jpg)